chakra-ui/panda/website/pages/docs/theming/usage.md

 ---
 title: Using Tokens
-description: There are various ways to consume Panda tokens depending on your need at that point in time.
+description: Consume Panda tokens based on your specific needs.
 ---

 # Using Tokens